OHI-Science/ohiprep/globalprep/Pressures_SeaLevelRise/v2015/readme.md

+##Sea Level Rise Pressure Layer for OHI 2015

+If the data produced here is used in publication, please make attribution clear.
+For citation see the most current release [here](#releasesite)

-The Sea Level Rise pressure layer was updated with new data for years through 2014.
+This layer was updated with new data for years through 2014.
 Previous data went through 2012.

 ###Data